Otomadmt/UComp/README.md

 # UComp
-Code re-impls for the book Understanding Computation: From Simple Machines to Impossible Programs
+Code re-implementations for the book [Understanding Computation: From Simple Machines to Impossible Programs](http://computationbook.com/) with Ruby.